Brick polytopes of spherical subword complexes and generalized associahedra: Main results

-In this paper, we focus on \defn{realizing} words, \ie words~$\sq{Q}$ for which the root configuration~$\Roots{I}$ of a facet~$I$ of~$\subwordComplex(\sq{Q})$ (or equivalently of all facets of~$\subwordComplex(\sq{Q})$) forms a linear basis for the vector space~$V$.
-For these words, we obtain the main result of this paper in Section~\ref{sec:brickPolytope}.
+In this paper, we focus on \defn{root independent} subword complexes, for which the root configuration~$\Roots{I}$ of a facet~$I$ (or equivalently, of all facets) is linearly independent.
+For these subword complexes, we obtain the main results of this paper in Section~\ref{sec:brickPolytope}.